Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     ![Copy secrets](resource/copy-secrets.png)

-To use the starter for server side SSL, you will need to add the following to your `application.properties` (if the application is using Spring Cloud Config Server for its configuration add it to the `bootstrap.yml` of the application)
+To use the starter for server side SSL, you will need to add the following to your `application.yml` (if the application is using Spring Cloud Config Server for its configuration add it to the `bootstrap.yml` of the application)

 ```